johnbrandborg/aws-clientvpn-helper/README.md

 Once the AWS Client VPN has been created, SSM Parameter Store is then used to distribute the Client Certificate and Key.
 The helper script will check if a VPN with the name specified in the variables configuration exists, and if so will download them.

 ### Scope
 * All the steps listed within the AWS Administrator Guide.
 * Uploading the Client Certificate and Keys to AWS SSM.
 * Detect and use a VPN if it has already been configured.

 ### Software
 The following software is required to get the AWS ClientVPN up and running.

+* AWS Command Line Interface
+* OpenVPN Client
 * OpenVPN Easy-RSA3 (Automatic)
- * OpenVPN Client

 ## Installation